-The Board of Directors is responsible on behalf of the company for preparing financial statements that are fairly presented and that comply with generally accepted accounting practice in New Zealand.
+The Board of Directors is responsible on behalf of the Company for preparing financial statements that are fairly presented in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.

-The Board of Directors is responsible for such internal control as it determines is necessary to enable it to prepare financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is responsible on behalf of the Company for such internal control as it determines is necessary to enable it to prepare financial statements that are free from material misstatement, whether due to fraud or error.